Much to prove for Putin's central bank pick Nabiullina

 "The central bank has taken great strides towards credible inflation targeting," said Christopher Granville, managing director of Trusted Sources, an emerging market research firm in London.

 "It's being tested by ... the economic slowdown, and obviously the political leadership is looking for relief.
-The question is whether they will jeopardize the credibility of the new framework."
+The question is whether they will jeopardise the credibility of the new framework."

 Russia's economy grew by 3.4 percent last year, and its nominal gross domestic product of $2 trillion is on track to overtake the recession-bound economies of Italy, Britain and France in the coming years.